Peacemaker (1990 film): Plot

 The stranger's body is about to be examined by Asst.
-Medical Examiner Dori Caisson, (Hilary Shepard), when she sees that the bullet holes on his body start to glow and his skin miraculously heal.
-Still staring, she's horrified to see the stranger rise from the autopsy table and seize her.
+Medical Examiner Dori Caisson, (Hilary Shepard), when she sees that the bullet holes on his body start to glow and his skin miraculously heal; the stranger rises from the autopsy table and seizes her.
 As they leave, they're stopped by the security guard, Moses, (Wally Taylor), who is attacked by the stranger and is rendered unconscious.
 The stranger forces Dori out to the roof parking lot and into her car.
 It's then that the man from the apartment rushes up and aims his gun at the stranger who yells out the man's name (which sounds like "Yates", which is the man's name in the Alien's language).
 With Yates firing his gun at him, the stranger, who's at the steering wheel, drives forward, and abruptly starts into reverse, at high speed, toward Yates knocking him over the side of the building where he lands into a tree, severely injured.
 Yates runs off where he brakes into a closed library and he begins to heal in the same manner as the stranger.

-At the Examiner's Office the guard is questioned by Detective Sergeant Frank Ramos (Robert Davi), with the Chief Medical Examiner, "Doc", (Bert Remsen) present.
+At the Examiner's Office, the guard is questioned by Detective Sergeant Frank Ramos (Robert Davi), with the Chief Medical Examiner, "Doc", (Bert Remsen) present.
 He explains that Dori was kidnapped by one of the "corpses" who attacked him and fled with her.
 Ramos does not believe Moses, but Doc tells him that the body of the stranger, who was killed by the police officers, is missing.

 Dori and the stranger end up at her home where he forces her into a chair and turns on her TV and radio to listening to all the programs.
-When Dori attempts to call the Police, thinking the stranger distracted, he catches her and ties her up with the telephone cord and later they fall asleep.
-The next day Dori awakes to find the stranger wearing her late husband clothes.
+When Dori attempts to call the police while the stranger is distracted, he catches her and ties her up with a telephone cord; they later fall asleep.
+The next day Dori awakes to find the stranger wearing her late husband's clothes.
 When she ask why he's wearing them she was surprised to find the stranger say "Forgive me, I was cold."